Renan-IT/RO-Journey-Server-and-Client/README.md

 - Import all necessary SQL files
 - Configure server files
 - Compile the server

+> **Note**: The script requires sudo privileges to install packages and configure the system.

 ### Manual Setup
 If you prefer to set up the server manually, follow these steps: